sanjaymeena/sanjaymeena.github.io/_posts/tech/_posts/2015-01-05-syntax-in-linguistics.md

 comments: true
 categories: [Tech,NLP]
 tags: [adjective,adverbs,english,grammar,linguistics,nlp,nominals,nouns,prepositions,syntax,verbs]
+description: Syntax is the part of linguistics that studies sentence structure.
 series: nlp_series
 ---
 Syntax is the part of linguistics that studies sentence structure.
 We had discussed about components of linguistics in here.
 Here we will discuss broadly about syntax in linguistics.